 All (100%) facilities are inspected within the contract/permit lifespan by various agencies.
 Additionally, checks are made upon implementation and before contract end dates by the funding agency; hence, BMPs are verified for functionality.
-Inspection records (pass/fail) will be provided to DNREC's Watershed Assessment and Management Section (WAMS) for inclusion in Delaware's existing NPS BMP Database and submission to the CBP through NEIEN.
+Inspection records (pass/fail) will be provided to DNREC's Nonpoint Source Program (NPS) for inclusion in Delaware's existing NPS BMP Database and submission to the CBP through NEIEN.

 The DE NPS BMP Database is an online database that serves as a means of reporting and tracking BMPs in the state of Delaware.
 The use of this tool allows for a more streamlined approach for generating reports needed for water quality assessment and monitoring purposes.
 This database is used to submit data for inclusion in the Chesapeake Bay Watershed Model.
-Individual organizations are responsible for entering their practices with their provided login information and are only permitted to review their own data.
+The DNREC-DWS-NPS Program staff enter all practices and are the only ones permitted to review and edit data.